vspinu/zotelo/README.md

 Now you can use  `'reftex-citation` command ("C-c ["`) to insert the citations into your file.

-You can manually update the bibtex file with `C-c z u` (`zotexo-update-database`) or mark the buffer for automatic update with `C-c z m` (zotexo-mark-for-auto-update).
+Update the bibtex file with `C-c z u` (`zotexo-update-database`).
+This is a recommended way.

+Alternatively you can  mark the buffer for automatic update with `C-c z m` (zotexo-mark-for-auto-update).
 Due to zotero limitations not all changes to the collection are detected.
+This also doesn't seem to work on Windows.
 Zotexo auto-updates bibtex files only if `zotexo--auto-update-is-on` is non-nil (default is `nil`).
 You can always toggle it with `C-c z t`.
 The minor-mode indicator is *"zx"* if this variable is `nil` and *"ZX"* otherwise.

 Troubleshooting
 ===============